- What is BitLocker?

 Q. What restrictions are there when traveling out of the country with an encrypted laptop?

 A. U.S. federal regulations control the export of "encryption commodities, software and technology" (see Code of Federal Regulations, Title 15, Section 740.17).
 There are, however, license exceptions that allow taking encrypted laptops, provided that the traveler returns within the year and "retains effective control and ownership."
 This coverage is global except for a handful embargoed and sanctioned countries designated by the U.S. government.
 Travel to any of these countries requires that you remove any encryption technology from your laptop before entering it.

 In addition, since laws can change at any time and some countries ban or severely regulate the use of encryption, you should consult country-specific information before traveling with an encrypted laptop to verify that your information is still current.
-In addition, any faculty, post-docs, graduate students and PI's should check-in with OVPR, read its International Travel page as well as that of the Office of Insurance and Purchasing Services , and contact the Director of Information Technology Security before travelling overseas.
+In addition, any faculty, post-docs, graduate students and PI's should check-in with OVPR, read its International Travel page as well as that of the Office of Insurance and Purchasing Services , and contact the Chief Information Security Officer before travelling overseas.